The EU AI Act for local authorities: what must you already have in place?

 What is already mandatory now, what is still to come

 Already in force.
 Article 4 on AI literacy has applied since 2 February 2025.
 Providers and deployers of AI systems must take measures that support the AI literacy of their staff and of those who work with AI on their behalf, tailored to role, experience and context of use.
 The Omnibus is intended to clarify that this is an obligation of means: you do not have to guarantee a specific level per person, but you do have to take demonstrable measures.
 For local authorities, this is the most concrete obligation at this moment.
+We set out separately what the Digital Omnibus did and did not change.
+Our free EU AI Act Compliance Checklist takes you through what "demonstrable" means in practice.

 On 2 December 2026.
 The Digital Omnibus adds a new obligation: a ban on AI systems for non-consensual intimate-content generation, often referred to as "nudification", and on AI that can generate child sexual abuse material.
 Relevant for IT procurement policy and for what ends up in the municipal AI tool inventory.